-This fully accredited graduate program in Health Care Administration and Management prepares professionals, with either a clinical or business background, for the challenges of managing in the rapidly changing field of health care.
+This fully accredited graduate program in Healthcare Administration prepares professionals, with either a clinical or business background, for the challenges of managing in the rapidly changing field of healthcare.
 The curriculum is designed to allow the student flexibility to tailor the program to meet their educational, professional, and personal goals.
-It is directed and taught by respected health care and cybersecurity professionals who blend theoretical foundations with personal experiences from their areas of health care management expertise.
-The program's structure develops the essential health care knowledge and skills within the context of the University's commitment to the Christian tradition and emphasizes a sense of personal values and professional responsibility to better meet the needs of others.
+It is directed and taught by full time faculty members and respected healthcare and cybersecurity professionals who blend theoretical foundations with personal experiences from their areas of healthcare management expertise.
+The program's structure develops the essential healthcare knowledge and skills within the context of the University's commitment to the Christian tradition and emphasizes a sense of personal values and professional responsibility to better meet the needs of others.

-A Master of Science or Certificate of Graduate Studies in Health Care Administration and Management may be earned.
-In addition, a Master of Science in Health Care Administration and Management with a concentration in Cybersecurity or a Certificate of graduate studies in Cybersecurity and Health Care Administration and Management may also be earned.
+A Master of Science or Certificate of Graduate Studies in Healthcare Administration may be earned.
+A Certificate of Graduate Studies in Healthcare Leadership may also be earned.
+In addition, a Master of Science in Healthcare Administration with a concentration in Cybersecurity or a Certificate of graduate studies in Cybersecurity and Healthcare Administration may also be earned.
+All course credits earned in certificate programs contribute to credits for the Master of Science degree.

-Joint Bachelor's/Master's Program Leading to the Master of Science in Health Care Administration and Management
+Combined Bachelor's/Master's Program Leading to the Master of Science in Healthcare Administration and Management